lozarcher/KingstonPound/readme.md

 * Open Chrome and navigate to [remotedev.io/local](remotedev.io/local).
 Uses [remote-redux-devtools](https://github.com/zalmoxisus/remote-redux-devtools)

 ### Android Setup instructions:
 On Android to get the application running you will need a device connected or an emulator.
 You can check your devices using `adb devices`.

 Android Studio can be used to get an emulator up and running.
-Alternatively, once you have an emulator set up you can run it with
+First Download android studio.
+Create the environment variable ANDROID_HOME with the value C:\Users\sking\AppData\Local\Android\sdk.
+Add %ANDROID_HOME%\tools and %ANDROID_HOME%\platform-tools and %ANDROID_HOME%\build-tools\25.0.1 (or whatever version is there) to PATH.

+Now open android studio and create an empty project.
+Then open the SDK manager by clicking the button with a blue arrow and an android face.
+You will need to download at least one android version.
+Then open the AVD manager by clicking the button with a picture of a phone with a purple screen and an android face.
+This button will be greyed out if you have not created a new project!
+Set up a new emulator, using the x86 image if it asks.
+Once this is done you can launch the emulator from within android studio or you can run it with
 `emulator -avd MyEmulatorName`
 For this, make sure that `%ANDROID_HOME%/tools` folder is in your PATH or Mac equivalent.
 See the  [Android Studio documentation](https://developer.android.com/studio/run/emulator-commandline.html) for more options.